Load-bearing walls from the perspective of plan alterations

 Load-bearing walls are integral components of any building's structural system, playing a critical role in supporting the weight of the structure above them.
-Unlike partition walls, which merely divide spaces, load-bearing walls transfer the loads from the roof, floors, and other upper elements down to the foundation.
+Unlike non-structural walls, which merely divide spaces, load-bearing walls transfer the loads from the roof, floors, and other upper elements down to the foundation.

-A load-bearing wall is designed to bear structural loads, including dead loads (the weight of the structure itself) and live loads (the weight of furniture, occupants, and other variable factors).
+Since I am addressing this topic for Australian, Kiwi, and possibly US readers, I will focus on the applicable standards and typical house configurations relevant to the construction practices in these markets.
+In general, a load-bearing wall is designed to bear structural loads, including dead loads (the weight of the structure itself) and live loads (the weight of furniture, occupants, and other variable factors).
 These walls are usually made from materials like masonry, timber, steel, concrete, or mixed solutions.

 Support Function: These walls are essential for transferring vertical and lateral loads.